Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 If you’re looking for a cultural experience mixed in with some history and music; this is the hostel for you.

-You can expect a roof top terrace with a bar and even a swimming pool.
+You can expect a rooftop terrace with a bar and even a swimming pool.
 Both the double rooms and dorms are luxurious.
-The bunk beds come with privacy curtains, own lockers, lights and power outlets.
+The bunk beds come with privacy curtains, lockers, lights, and power outlets.

 Luxury seekers will be happy as all of the rooms – dorms included – are classed as deluxe.